mobmewireless/tvticker/README.md

     3. Use "TV Ticker" for the project name.
     4. Click next.
 Use Android 3.2, and then click Finish.
 5. Right Click TvTicker, Properties -> Java Build Path -> Libraries -> Add External jar -> add <path_to_tvticker>/lib/CWAC AdapterWrapper -> Finish
 6. Right Click TvTicker, Properties -> Android.
-From Library, remove references to JakeWharton-ActionBarSherlock and add correct reference by clicking Add and selecting ActionBarSherlock.
+From Library, remove any references to JakeWharton-ActionBarSherlock and add correct reference by clicking Add and selecting ActionBarSherlock.
 7. Run your project.

 ### Action Bar Sherlock